FREQUENTLY ASKED QUESTIONS

 What percentage of my donation goes to Parkinson's research?

 The Michael J. Fox Foundation strives to make every dollar count as we seek a cure for Parkinson's disease.
 We keep a sharp eye on expenses.
-From inception, 88 cents of every dollar we've raised has gone to research-related activity.
+From inception, 89 cents of every dollar we've raised has gone to research-related activity.
 The Foundation does not stockpile funds in an endowment, choosing instead to identify the most promising Parkinson's disease research worldwide and commit resources to it as fast as possible.
+Furthermore, thanks to the generous support of an anonymous donor, 100% of Team Fox proceeds in 2014 will go directly to research programs.

 Can I make a donation in honor or memory of someone?